youheekil/FIFA_ManchesterUnited/README.md

 There are THREE areas where Big Data is used in Football.
 First, Data and strategy analysis effect.
 Second, Injury prevention effect.
 Third, the effect of meeting Football fans ' needs through analyzing football matches.
 In this project, the first area of Big data used in Football, 'Data and Strategy analysis effect', will be performed.

-**First Analysis Question: "What kind of Football Players are needed in Machester United Team?"**

 ##### < Description of the FIFA Data >

 | Column Name|  Description |